Duke-AI-Hackathon/AI-Hackathon-2024/tutorials/llm/README.md

   * Hedging
   * Refusals
 * NLP Tasks with LLMs
+  * Text Summarization
+  * Extractive Summarization
   * Sentiment Analysis
-  * Text Summarization
-  * Text Generation
+  * Translation

 ## Instructions
 You can open this notebook in Google Colab directly and run all cells in the notebook.
 Follow instructions in notebook for setting up environment variables in Google Colab.